 Worldwide Fragrance Industry Statistics

-The global fragrance industry is a silent goldmine, bringing in billions of pounds every year worldwide.
+The global fragrance industry is a hidden goldmine, bringing in billions of pounds every year worldwide.
 France may be the leading country in exporting perfumes, but countries like Spain and Germany aren’t far behind.
 Major brand names like L’Oreal and Dior continue to make billions off of this staple cosmetic, despite changing times all over the world.

 1. The global fragrance market is worth £40.7 billion.